Overview

 When the newer schema integration is validated, the previous Telemetry Destination can be disabled and then eventually deleted.

-Legacy schema (V1)
+Legacy V1 schema (Deprecated)

 The information below describes the legacy V1 schema format.
 New telemetry destinations automatically use the latest V2 schema described above.
 Existing destinations using V1 continue to operate with their configured version.